 How Your Furnace Ignites

 For starters, you might wonder how your furnace works and provides warmth to your home.
-There are actually two types of furnace that households have.
+There are actually two types of furnaces that households have.

 A direct ignition furnace works by relying on a thermostat when to heat up, the fan turns on, and the gas valve proceeds to turn on the burner by blowing gas.